freedomofpress/securedrop/docs/development/setup_development.rst

 .. _Docker: https://store.docker.com/editions/community/docker-ce-desktop-mac

-Fork & Clone the repository
+Fork & Clone the Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you are ready to get your own copy of the source code.